tomahim/pythORM/README.md

 ### Run unit tests

-The unit tests cover the core features of the project and some mo From the root of the project run
+From the root of the project run

 ```
 python -m unittest discover tests